New Victory LabWorks Participants

 Each artist or company can submit only ONE application for ONE project.
 If you currently have more than one project in development, you must choose one to submit in your application.

 Which phase of development should my project be in?

 Your project may be in any phase of development (initial concept to workshop).
 Have an idea that you’ve been wanting to explore, but just haven’t had the time or resources?
 Apply!
 We’d love to hear about it.
 If your project has received a full production or premiere, but you would like to continue its development, please indicate this in your application and describe the next phase of development.

 Do I need to acquire the rights to use pre-existing material in my project?

 Yes.
 You must have secured any rights required for any pre-existing materials (if applicable) as part of the project.
 Projects for which rights have not been secured will not be accepted.

 Applications are reviewed by a panel-review process.
 Panels are comprised of New Victory staff members and previous LabWorks Artists.

 What happens after I submit my application?

-After all applications are reviewed, a select group of applicants will be contacted to interview with a member of the New Victory Artistic Programming staff.
-Final decisions will follow.
+After all applications are reviewed, a select group of applicants will be contacted to interview with members of the New Victory Artistic Programming staff.
+All applicants will receive notification of final decisions.

 For any other questions regarding your application or the New Victory LabWorks program, email LabWorks@NewVictory.org.
 No phone calls, please.